EmoFlowView Articles

 For Mental Health Professionals

 Clients struggling with relationship ambivalence often find it difficult to articulate conflicting emotions in session - they might say 'I don't know how I feel' when they actually feel many things at once.
-EmoFlow serves as a between-session tool that helps clients build emotional vocabulary and track the nuances of mixed feelings.
+EmoFlow-AI serves as a between-session tool that helps clients build emotional vocabulary and track the nuances of mixed feelings.
 When a client logs 'love' and 'resentment' together multiple times in a week, that becomes a concrete starting point for therapeutic exploration.
 The app generates PDF reports that show emotional patterns, intensity fluctuations, and the specific combinations clients experience most often.
 This data supports couples therapy, individual processing of relationship issues, and work on emotional differentiation.
 Clients control all sharing - they choose what to bring to session.

 • Helps clients articulate mixed emotions between sessions